moppedijk/mono/README.md

 - Use good defaults, things should work 'out of the box'
 - Finish features before starting something new
 - Always up to date
-- On thing at a time
+- One thing at a time

 ## Technology